claynaut/citrushack2022-webdev-workshop/README.md

 const [lists, setLists] = useState([])
 ```

 Then, we can create a function that creates a new list for us and adds it to this master list.
-We simply follow the basic schema established earlier when creating:
+We simply follow the basic schema established earlier when creating a new list:

 ```jsx
 /** MultipleListDemo.js */